TifMoe/skinny-bones-jekyll/about/index.md

 <div class="column right">
 	<h3> Tiffany Moeller</h3>
 	<p><font size='3'>Tiffany Moeller is an artist-turned-data-scientist living in Chicago with her husband.
-A python enthusiast with a passion to leverage data science to solve real-world problems, Tiffany has a keen interest in leveraging technology in the public sector to benefit and advocate for the marginalized and exploited.
+A python enthusiast with a passion to leverage data science to solve real-world problems, Tiffany has a keen interest in data science for social good and is seeking a job in the public sector or with a non-profit where she can use technology to benefit the marginalized in society.
 	</font>

 	<br><br>
-	Follow her below: <br>
+	Connect with her below: <br>
       {% include social-links.html %}
 	</p>
 </div>